nz-social-investment-agency/social_housing/README.md

 11. Step 12 creates several bootstrap samples to estimate the confidence intervals for the differences in costs between the treatment and control groups.
 Go to `rprogs` and find the script named `main_part2.R`.
 Execute this R script to get the confidence intervals for the differences in costs between the two groups.

 ## Output
+Final results, cost tables and plots would be available in the folder `./output/`.
+Detailed outputs for each step in the execution can be obtained from [Readme- Social Housing Code Review.docx] (https://github.com/nz-social-investment-unit/social_housing/blob/master/Readme-%20Social%20Housing%20Code%20Review.docx)

 ## Known Issues
+IDI_Clean refresh dated 2017 Quarter 1 has lacks data before 2014 due to an error in the refresh.
+This is expected to be fixed in the next IDI refresh.

 ## Getting Help:
 For more help/guidance in running the SIAL, email info@siu.govt.nz